gerlv/gpt/README.md

+# Large Language Models

-Learning GPT one commit at a time
+Learning LLMs one commit at a time

+## Setup

+- TODO :)